tylerflint/smartos-live/src/img/man/imgadm.1m.md

     imgadm create [-p <url>] <uuid> [<manifest-field>=<value> ...]

-        Create a new image from a prepared and stopped VM.
+        **Experimental.** Create a new image from a prepared and stopped VM.

         To create a new virtual image, one first creates a VM from an existing image, customizes it, runs "sm-prepare-image", shuts it down, and